brendanmorrell/styled-components-a11y-example/README.md

 This is the minimal configuration necessary to activate linting of styled components with eslint-plugin-styled-components-a11y

-- run 'yarn' or 'npm i' to install all the dependencies
+- Run 'yarn' or 'npm i' to install all the dependencies

-- from there, using styled components should run all of the currently configured jsx-a11y rules on styled components when linting
+- From there, using styled components should run all of the currently configured jsx-a11y rules on styled components when linting

 ## IMPORTANT